 If you want the ultimate, you’ve got to be willing to pay the ultimate price.
 In this case, the ultimate price is a four-hour drive from Seattle to the western most point of the USA.

 Want to learn how to surf, or enjoy an ocean forest in solitude?
 Hobuck resort is one of Washington’s best kept secrets.
 About six miles north from Hobuck is Cape Flattery, the western most point.
-The trail is easy and looks so primitive you wouldn’t be surprised if a dinosaur flew by.
+The trail is easy and looks so primitive you wouldn’t be surprised if a dinosaur flew past.

 There are two ways to enjoy the view: spend $25+ to ride the elevator to the observation deck, or have dinner at the restaurant at the top (which comes w/ access to the observation deck).
 Sky City is a fabulous restaurant.
-While it isn’t exactly cheap – dinner will run you around $120 for two w/out drinks – it’s worth it and highly recommended.
+While it isn’t exactly cheap – dinner will run you around $120 for two w/out drinks – it is worth it and highly recommended.

 The best time to dine is around sunset, where you will enjoy a beautiful evening with rotating views of the Puget Sound islands, Mt.
 Rainier, Seattle skyline, and more.

 Seattle has three major beaches: Discovery Park in Magnolia, Golden Gardens in Ballard, and Alki Beach in West Seattle.
 All three are worth visiting, but in our opinion, Alki is superior.
-That said, it is often crowded w/ young people and parking can be tricky.
+That said, it is often crowded and parking can be tricky.
 If you’re looking for a relaxed atmosphere, Discovery Park might be more your speed.
 If you’re a sand aficionado, Golden Gardens takes the category.

 *The recent closure of the West Seattle Bridge has complicated car travel to Alki Beach.

 Originally built for the 1962 World’s Fair, the Seattle Center is 74 acres of educational tourism and entertainment just north of downtown Seattle.
 With a variety of high-quality museums and venues, one could easily spend two or three days enjoying the myriad things to do here.
+This is an obvious thing to do in Seattle Washington and it comes highly recommended.

-Major attractions include: MoPOP, Paul Allen’s interactive tribute to music and pop culture; Pacific Science Center; Children’s Museum; Chihuly Garden and Glass (highly recommended); Space Needle; Seattle Monorail; Mercer Arena and Memorial Stadium; as well as an assortment of sculptures and much, much more.
+Major attractions include: MoPOP, Paul Allen’s interactive tribute to music and pop culture; Pacific Science Center; Children’s Museum; Chihuly Garden and Glass (highly recommended); Space Needle; Seattle Monorail; Mercer Arena and Memorial Stadium; as well as an assortment of sculptures and much more.
 At the center of it all is the beloved and funky International Fountain.

 The primary view is near the parking lot and looks down on the falls from the north.
 It is easy to find and often very crowded.
 You can also hike down the trail to the power plants, which takes about 20 minutes.
 The hike is strenuous and leaves many folks huffing and puffing on the way back up, so some years back they put in a parking lot at the bottom.

 Any excuse to get yourself on a ferry boat in the Puget Sound works for us!
-Whidbey Island might have the best mix of things to do, but you can’t go wrong with Bainbridge, or the San Juan Islands (which we touch upon later in the article), as well as other island destinations.
+Whidbey Island might have the best mix of things to do, but you can’t go wrong with Bainbridge or the San Juan Islands (which we touch upon later in the article), as well as other island destinations.

 Before you scroll to number thirteen and forget we ever mentioned this, there is a river, or stretch of river, for all degrees of adventure.
 If you aren’t into the whole risking-your-life thing, the Wenatchee and Methow have terrific Class II sections with pleasant, agreeable rides.
 In our opinion, everyone should raft a river because it is without a doubt the most fun you can have with your clothing on.